Category: Password Managers

 Rule: If sharing credentials requires manually sending encrypted database files instead of built-in permission-based sharing, KeePass fails first.

-Why Zoho Vault fits busy professionals
+Why Zoho Vault fits Busy professionals better

 Where Zoho Vault wins